samclane/samclane.github.io/_posts/2019-5-23-Processing-Live-Wallpaper.md

 ![](../images/game-of-life/fade.png)
 <sup>Grey cells are considered "dead" by the simulation and are being animated out of existence.</sup>

 However, this is an Android live wallpaper.
-So we need a gaudy amount of RGB pallets moving around all over the place.
+So we need a gaudy amount of RGB colors moving around all over the place.
 Let's try coloring the cells based on their location in the picture.

 Again, we create and initialize an array, this time of type `color`, and a constant `COLOR_SPEED` determining how fast they change.
 We also set the `colorMode` from `RGB` to `HSB`, which stands for Hue, Saturation, and Brightness, so we can directly manipulate the hue more effectively.